This Article Contains:

 Alice has significant experience in relationship counselling & works with couples on wide-ranging issues.

-Edmund is an experienced counsellor who is able to assist with a wide range of issues in married and to-be married couples.
+Edmund is an experienced counsellor who is able to assist with a wide range of issues.
+He also works with LGBTQ couples.